-Various factors, such as human actions, climate change, marine debris, and oil spills, have significantly impacted the sea turtle population.
+Human actions, climate change, marine debris, and oil spills have significantly impacted the sea turtle population.

 Amazing Facts About Sea Turtles.